 Minutes recorded by Pierre Gerard, Bicycle & Pedestrian Program Transportation Planner II, emailed to meeting attendees for review on 7/25/23 with comments requested by 8/8/23 to PGerard@oaklandca.gov.
-Revised minutes were attached to the August 2023 meeting agenda and adopted at that meeting.
+Revised minutes will be attached to the August 2023 meeting agenda and considered for adoption at that meeting.